 Macaroni Wood is an area of woodland near the village of Eastleach in the Cotswolds.
-Noah’s Ark Children’s Venture has the use of approximately 17 acres of the woodland including Bazley House, Castree House, the sports hall and classroom complex, and another building (yet to be named) that contains an indoor play area, toilet block and eventually, when funding is available, a classroom and small kitchen.
+Noah’s Ark Children’s Venture has the use of approximately 17 acres of the woodland including Bazley House, Castree House, the sports hall and classroom complex that contains an indoor play area, a sensory den and musical equipment, and a wood burner, toilet block and small kitchen.
 We also have a mobile home that is available to groups to use for extra accommodation.

 The wood is in ideal location as it is situated off the main road and gives groups the freedom to play and learn in a secure and peaceful rural environment.

 It has something to offer everyone at all times of the year – witnessed by the fact that we attract repeat visitors as well as attracting new groups each year.

 The wood or ‘forest’ as many children call it is not ancient woodland but was originally planted in the 1840s and so has many very mature trees – mainly beech, oak, ash and sycamore.
 Groups are allowed to use a large area of the woodland adjacent to the houses to play and explore safely.

 Woodland learning is a very popular activity run by Marcus, to learn more about trees and woodland in a fun and hands-on way.
 They learn new skills in an enjoyable way which helps them to develop personally and to understand and appreciate the woodland environment.
 Sessions generally last around 2 hours and can include, fire lighting, shelter building and cooking on an open fire.
 To book your session contact Marcus here.